-- Post the declaration of 35 states and UTs as ODF, the Mission aims to emphasise construction and demolition waste management, scientific landfills, and dumpsite remediation.
-Additionally, cities are to set up Material Recovery Facilities (MRFs) to handle the segregation, processing and recycling of plastic waste. - As on 16 December 2019, there were a total of 1,819 waste management facilities across 32 states and UTs.
-Tamil Nadu had 536 waste management facilities, the highest number nationwide. - There are broadly 4 types of waste management facilities that have been developed: a) waste to compost plants, b) waste to energy plants (bio methanisation, bio gas, refuse derived fuel, and waste to electricity), c) construction and demolition waste recycling plants; and d) Material Recovery Facilities (MRFs) which segregate mixed waste into reusable and recyclable materials in order to sell to downstream recyclers and manufacturers. - Waste to compost plants are the most common waste management facilities, accounting for 84 per cent of all facilities.
+- Post the declaration of all states and UTs as ODF except West Bengal, the Mission aims to emphasise construction and demolition waste management, scientific landfills, and dumpsite remediation.
+Broadly, 4 types of waste management facilities have been developed: a) waste to compost plants; b) waste to energy plants (bio methanisation, bio gas, refuse derived fuel, and waste to electricity); c) construction and demolition waste recycling plants; and d) MRFs-which segregate mixed waste into reusable and recyclable materials in order to sell to downstream recyclers and manufacturers. - As on 16 December 2019, there were a total of 1,819 waste management facilities across states and UTs.
+Tamil Nadu had 536 waste management facilities, the highest number nationwide. - Waste to compost plants are the most common waste management facilities, accounting for 84 per cent of all facilities.
 Although MRFs were present in only 15 states and UTs as on 16 December 2019, they account for 13 per cent of all waste management facilities.
 Andhra Pradesh had the largest number of MRFs (62 MRFs), followed by Chhattisgarh (51 MRFs), and then Gujarat (40 MRFs). - There is a mismatch in the quantum of waste generated by a state and the waste management facilities available.
-Although Maharashtra generated the highest amount of waste per day (23,450 MT/D), it had only 145 waste management facilities, out of which 83 per cent are waste to compost plants, and can hence only process biodegradable material.
-This is indicative of why only 57 per cent of waste is processed in Maharashtra. - Similarly, Uttar Pradesh, which generated the second largest amount of waste per day (15,500 MT/D), as on 16 December 2019, had only 11 waste management facilities across the state.
+Although Maharashtra generated the highest amount of waste per day (23,450 MT/D), it had only 145 waste management facilities.
+Out of this, 83 per cent were waste to compost plants, and can hence only process biodegradable material.
+This is indicative of why only 57 per cent of waste is processed in Maharashtra.
+Similarly, Uttar Pradesh, which generated the second largest amount of waste per day (15,500 MT/D), as on 16 December 2019, had only 11 waste management facilities across the state.
 All of these were waste to compost plants, thus limiting the types of waste that can be processed.